Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 The Link Between Obesity and Sleep

-Yes, studies show that getting less than seven hours1 of sleep on a regular basis can lead to gaining weight.
+Yes, research suggests that regularly getting less than seven hours1 of sleep can lead to weight gain.
 There are several reasons for this, the first of which is hormones2.
 When somebody has trouble sleeping through the night or doesn’t get enough total sleep, the body either over or under-produces several hormones, including ghrelin, GHS-R, leptin, insulin, and cortisol.

-Just as sleep can affect weight, weight can affect sleep.
-Excess fat is not just stored on the outside of the body but internally as well, including the airways, throat, and abdomen.
-This creates less room for the lungs and diaphragm to expand, so often the sleep issues we see with overweight people have to do with breathing.
+First, research indicates6 that overweight or obese people have a heightened risk of developing obstructive sleep apnea (OSA).
+When we are overweight, excess fat is stored not only on the outside of the body but also internally, including the airways, throat, and abdomen.
+This creates less room for the lungs and diaphragm to expand, so often, the sleep issues we see with overweight people have to do with breathing.
+This can be the case with OSA when a blockage in the airway leads to periodic gaps in breathing during sleep7.
+Excess fat in the throat can lead to a blockage, potentially resulting in OSA symptoms.

-Aside from breathing issues, excess weight can lead to physical pain9 and discomfort, particularly lower back pain, leg pain, and musculoskeletal conditions.
+Additionally, excess weight can contribute to physical pain8 and discomfort, including lower back pain, leg pain, and various musculoskeletal conditions.
 As you can imagine, this sort of chronic pain can be a major cause of insomnia as well as other sleep issues.

 Common Sleep Issues in People Who are Overweight